Davido111200/QuestionAnswering_demoVbdi/README.md

-# AnswerExtraction_Vietnamese
+# AnswerExtraction_demoVbdi

-This project aims to extract answer for Vietnamese questions
+This project aims to extract answer for English questions

 ## Pipeline